-I) Choose the correct alternative:
+Choose the correct alternative:

-1. ----- can be calculated by deducting total cost from total revenue.

-a. wealth b. profit c. capital d.
-Loss

-2. ----- maximization is the ability of a company to increase the market value of its common stock over time.

-a. profit b. wealth c. capital d.
-Revenue

-3. ----- decisions relate to the selection of assets in which funds will be invested by a firm.

-a-investment b-dividend c-Routine d-finance

-4. ------ decisions relate to acquiring the optimum finance to meet financial objectives and seeing that fixed and working capital are effectively managed.

-a-investment b- dividend c- Routine d- finance

-5. ----- decisions relate to the determination as to how much and how frequently cash can be paid out of the profits of an organization as income for its owners/shareholders.

-a-investment b-dividend c-Routine d-finance

-6. ----- refers to the process of determining the quantum of funds that a firm needs to run its business.

-a- capitalization b- under capitalization

-7. ----- refers to the company which possesses an excess of capital in relation to its activity level and requirements.

-8. ------ is occur when the company's actual capitalization is lower than the capitalization as warranted by its earning capacity.
+1. can be calculated by deducting tota l cost from total revenue. a. wealth b. profit c. capital d.
+Loss 2. - maximization is its common stock company to increase the a. profit b. wealth c. capital d.
+Revenue 3. will be invested to the selection of assets in which funds a- investment b- dividend c- Routine d- finance 4. ctives and seeing optimum finance to meet and working capital are a- investment b- dividend c- Routine d- finance 5. how frequently d out of the prof ion as to how much and its of an organization as a- investment b- dividend c- Routine d- finance 6. refers to the proc s to run its busine ng the quantum of funds a- capitalization 1 b- under capitali zation c- over capitalization d- optimum capitalization 7. fers to the company which possesses an ts activity level and requirements. a- capitalization b- under capitalization c- over capitalization d- optimum capitalization 8is occur when the company's actual capais lower than the capitalization as warranted by its earning capacity a- capitalization b- under capitalization c- over capitalization d- optimum capitalization a. is the remuneration paid to the entrepreneur after deduction of all expenses.